Mexico’s Automobile Manufacturing Industry Races To The Top

-Employing over one million people nationwide, Mexico’s automotive industry hosts a workforce known for its skill and low-cost structure.
+Employing over one million workers nationwide, Mexico’s automotive industry hosts a workforce known for its skill and low-cost structure.
 Companies operating automotive plants in Mexico also have access to 300 R&D centers and produce more than 50 auto brands and 500 models.
 The entry into force of USMCA in 2020 has only primed the industry for even more explosive growth, with rule-of-origin changes now requiring that 75 percent of auto content be made in North America to receive duty-free status.

-Key Mexico Automotive Industry Statistics
+Learn Key Mexico Automotive Industry Statistics

 auto units produced in 2020

 According to AMIA (Mexican Automotive Industry Association), it is estimated that Mexico will produce upwards of 3.7 million units in 2020, making it the sixth-largest vehicle producer globally.
-It is anticipated that Mexico will move up to the fifth-place spot by 2025.
+It is anticipated that Mexico will move up to the fifth-place spot by the year 2025.

 of Mexico’s auto production is dedicated to export